Libya’s migrant roundup reaches 4,000 amid major crackdown

-CAIRO (AP) — A major crackdown in western Libya resulted in the detention of 4,000 migrants, including hundreds of women and children, officials said Saturday.
+CAIRO (AP) — A major crackdown in western Libya has resulted in the detention of at least 4,000 migrants, including hundreds of women and children, officials said Saturday.
+The U.N. said at least one young migrant was shot dead and 15 others injured, including two in serious conditions, in the crackdown.

 The raids took place Friday in the western town of Gargaresh as part of what authorities described as a security campaign against illegal migration and drug trafficking.
 The Interior Ministry, which led the crackdown, made no mention of any traffickers or smugglers being arrested.